Logo Image

 Salisbury Cathedral

-View of the Cathedral from the house in which I live.
+View of the Cathedral from the house in which I currently live.
 It is amazing to think that my family descend from people who were benefactors for the founding of this magnificent building and who were present at the laying of the foundation stones - Earl William Longespee and King Henry II.
-I am sure there are others further down the social scale who may have been present and worked on it but whose historial lines have not been recorded.
+I am sure there are others further down the social scale who may have been present and worked on this building but whose historial lines have not been recorded.

 Click for a larger image of St Johns Church, The Soke, Winchester